khalyomede/laravel-api-generator/README.md

 ```
 *Result :* this will create the model, controller and routes only for the table `user` and `post` in this case.

+*Note :* If you specify a table that does not exists in your database, this will throw an error.

 [back to the example list](#list-of-examples)
 ## Example of usage 3 : black listing the tables you dont want to expose
 This will remove the tables you specify from your full table list, thus preventing those to be exposed.